Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 removed.

-still hard to fathom that there are over two billion people who have not heard about Jesus.+ --
+still hard to fathom that there are over two billion people who have not heard about Jesus." --

-student on course evaluation
+student on end-of-the-course evaluation

-What kind of online student are you?
+student are you?
 Do others think

 of you as Busy or Wordy or Disconnected Dan?
 Do you sometimes come off to others as